Adyen/adyen-wechatpay-ios/README.md

 # AdyenWeChatPayInternal

-WeChat SDK is a static .a library, so this repo is a wrapper framework around the static library to more convenient importing of WeChat SDK.
+[WeChat SDK](https://developers.weixin.qq.com/doc/oplatform/en/Downloads/iOS_Resource.html) is a static .a library, so this repo exposes a wrapper xcframework around the static library for more convenient importing of WeChat SDK specially for Swift Package Manager.